2026 CleverGet Amazon Downloader Review: Is It Safe and Still Worth It?

 1. Pricing Plans

 Pricing remains a critical factor for enthusiasts.
-The annual license sits at $41.96, while the lifetime option is $69.96.
-The lack of a monthly tier is a significant friction point for users who only want to archive a specific series before a subscription expires.
+As of July 2026, the annual license sits at $41.96 and the lifetime option is $69.96.
+The lack of a monthly tier is a significant friction point for readers who only want to archive a specific series before a subscription expires.

 |---|---|---|---|